asgardphp/docs/orm-orm.md

 **Instantiate an entity ORM**

 	$orm = $dataMapper->orm('Vendor\EntityClass');
+	#or
+	\Vendor\EntityClass::orm(); #only when the entity has the orm behavior

 [See the datamapper documentation to create a DataMapper object](docs/orm-datamapper).

 <a name="query"></a>
 ##Building a query

-*Note: all SQL keywords must be uppercase and identifiers must start with a lowercase character.*
+*Note: all SQL keywords must be uppercase and identifiers (columns & tables) must start with a lowercase character.*

 ###Conditions (WHERE)